giry-dev/mangrove-docs/docs/contracts/tutorials/smart-offer.md

 # Post a smart offer

-In this tutorial you will learn how to post a %%smart offer|smart offer%%  managed by your own maker contract and which simply transfers tokens to and from your reserve.
+In this tutorial you will learn how to post a %%smart offer|smartOffer%%  managed by your own maker contract and which simply transfers tokens to and from your reserve.

 ## Prerequisites